Learning Firmly Nonexpansive Operators: Experiments

 \section{Experiments}

 We conclude this work with some experiments.
-First, we provide a detailed explanation on how to construct piecewise affine firmly nonexpansive operators in practice, and its further application in the context of PnP methods.
-Finally, we demonstrate its effectiveness in an image denoising task with numerical findings.
+First, by making use of the so-called Moreau's identity, we introduce a novel, interpretable, Plug-and-Play Chambolle--Pock primal-dual iteration, which will be further used in the subsequent numerics.
+Next, we provide a detailed explanation on how to construct piecewise affine firmly nonexpansive operators in practice, and its further application in the context of PnP methods.
+Finally, we demonstrate its effectiveness in an image denoising task with numerical simulations.